cloudmesh-community/fa19-516-158/project/report.md

 ## Simplifying SSH

-SSH can be done using the public/private keys
+SSH can be done using the public/private keys.

 :o: this is too complex we just use `id_ras.pub`